frPropose a project

 This project aims to evaluate the impact of female-led peer extension and community-elected lead farmers on agricultural technology adoption among Kenyan women.
 Rather than relying on male extension agents or local leaders to appoint trainers, the project tests two interventions:

-Female-led agricultural training, a peer extension model in which communities elect women as lead farmers, aims to improve access to agricultural information and enhance technology adoption.
+• Female-led agricultural training, a peer extension model in which communities select women as lead farmers, aiming to improve access to agricultural information and enhance technology adoption.

-The democratic election process encouraging community buy-in and helping to reduce cultural stigmas often associated with female trainers.
+• The democratic election process encouraging community buy-in and helping to reduce cultural stigmas often associated with women trainers.

 Female farmers tend to connect better with other women, so community-elected female lead farmers will deliver peer-led training on improved, drought-tolerant crops like cassava and high-iron beans.
 This community-driven model empowers female farmers, enhancing productivity and resilience through accessible, culturally relevant training.